 The Foreign Corrupt Practices Act

-- Winning a contract
+- Winning a contract;

-- Influencing the procurement process
+- Influencing the procurement process;

-- Circumventing the rules for importation of products
+- Circumventing the rules for importing goods;

-- Gaining access to non-public bid tender information
+- Gaining access to non-public bid tender information;

-- Evading taxes or penalties
+- Evading taxes or penalties;

-- Influencing the adjudication of lawsuits or enforcement actions
+- Influencing the adjudication of lawsuits or enforcement actions;

-- Obtaining exceptions to regulations
+- Obtaining exceptions to regulations; and

 - Avoiding contract termination.